 Sports Injuries

 I’ve worked with athletes from middle school through professional levels, and ART is one of the most reliable tools in my treatment arsenal.
-It doesn’t just reduce pain.
-It restores the tissue quality needed for optimal performance.
+It doesn’t just reduce pain – it restores the tissue quality needed for optimal performance.

 Chronic Pain Conditions